borg286/sevtech/README.md

 * Extended crafting tables have a block to allow for automation, it does take power tho.

 * Automating the metal press can be done by adding one extra conveyor belt and a hopper, normally you can just use a hopper, but any recipe that takes more than one item needs an extra belt.
+Keep in mind that with this change, the hopper no longer directly inserts items into the conveyor.
+This will cause items to despawn when doing large batches.

 # Creative age